Type of Schedule Changes

 1. LIMITED BUS TRANSPORTATION

-Emergency Bus Stops will be used both morning and afternoon unless a “change” announcement is made for the afternoon.
+Alternative Bus Stops will be used both morning and afternoon unless a “change” announcement is made for the afternoon.
 If the weather allows for regular bus stops in the afternoon, the change will be announced before dismissal time.
-Schools will be open at their regularly scheduled time unless the message specifies “Two Hours Late.”
+Schools will be open at their regularly scheduled time.

 2. TWO HOURS LATE

-This means buses will begin their first route two hours late, but at regularly scheduled stops UNLESS the message specifies LIMITED BUS TRANSPORTATION.
-No breakfast, and no morning classes for preschool, ECEAP, or Puget Sound Skills Center.
-Schools will be dismissed at their regular times.
+This means buses will begin their first route two hours late, but at regularly scheduled stops UNLESS the message specifies ALTERNATIVE BUS STOPS.
+There will be no breakfast, no morning or afternoon classes for preschool and ECEAP, and no morning classes for PSSC.
+Afternoon classes for PSSC will be on time.
+No transportation will be provided to schools outside of our district.
+Schools will dismiss at regular times.
 (Example: If your student normally rides Route 101 and gets on the bus at 6:42 a.m., now the same stop would be at 8:42 a.m.)

 3. SCHOOLS CLOSED